cmu-ci-lab/MitsubaToFRenderer/README.md

 ## Basic usage

-To use basic rendering functionality of Mitsuba, you can also look into [Mitusba documentation](https://www.mitsuba-renderer.org/releases/current/documentation.pdf).
+To use basic rendering functionality of Mitsuba, you can also look into [Mitsuba documentation](https://www.mitsuba-renderer.org/releases/current/documentation.pdf).
 As for extended functionalities, you can look into following instructions to put projectors and coded cameras into the scene file.
 If you look for example scene files, there are those modified from Mitsuba scene files with projectors or coded cameras in examples/ directory.

 ### Perspective Projector